dataforseo/TypeScriptClient/docs/classes/AppDataAppleAppListingsSearchLiveRequestInfo.md

 keyword in the app’s description optional field keywords that occur in the description of the app;
-can contain up to 200 symbols
+can contain up to 200 characters

 #### Implementation of